benhammondmusic/littlecabin/README.md

 **Calendar**

-- See existing property schedule
+- See existing property schedule as list
+- See integrated Google Calendar to allow syncing to personal calendar
+- Offer to swap one of my weeks for another family's week

 **Requests**

 - Add a request
 - Mark a request as completed
 - Hide completed tasks
+- See completion progress of my requests and all requests in the last year

 **Info**

 - View emergency, legal, and other information about the property
 - View nearby business info
+- View my family tree

 **UI/UX**